-The mission of the Master's of Science in Nursing Informatics Degree is to empower nurse informaticists by promoting competencies of informatics, communication, and values and ethics in a high-quality, innovative distance-learning nursing education.
+The Master of Science in Nursing Informatics empowers nurse informaticists by promoting competencies of informatics, communication, and values and ethics in a high-quality, innovative distance-learning nursing education.
 Graduates will promote the health of people and communities and improve patient safety in the use of information technology, computer science, and nursing science.